lndrnz/carcargo/README.md

 --- Search bar to search for specific VIN
 --- VIN, Customer Name, Date, Time, Tech Name, Reason
 - Nav Bar
--- Link to create new service technician
--- Link to create new service appointment
--- Link to list of service appointments
--- Link to list of service history for a VIN
+x-- Link to create new service technician x-- Link to create new service appointment x-- Link to list of service appointments x-- Link to list of service history for a VIN

 ## Sales microservice
 x- Models: